Alex Boylan: Career

 After winning The Amazing Race, Boylan went on to work for the production company PineRidge Film and Television.
 During this time, he hosted numerous television shows, including At the Chef’s Table (2004), a food series on PBS.
 In 2005 and 2006 Boylan hosted Health Corner’s, What’s Cooking with Alex, and Animal Attractions.

 Boylan created and produced the DVD series Dropping In: Panama and Dropping In: El Salvador.
 Both documentaries follow surfers as they traverse lands in search of the perfect wave.

-In 2006, Boylan partnered with Burton Roberts to create a production company Around The World Productions, which has produced hundreds of hours of interactive content.
+In 2006, Boylan partnered with Burton Roberts to create Around The World Productions, a production company which has produced hundreds of hours of interactive content.

 In their interactive series directed by Zsolt Luka, Around the World for Free, Boylan showed how one can travel around the world for free using only social media.
 Other shows include Jeff and Jordan Do America, the Buzz Tour for CBS, Rach to the Rescue for The Rachael Ray Show, Tales from the Trail for The Boy Scouts of America, Missions in Action, and destination content pieces for Travel Channel and Lonely Planet.

 Boylan joined CBS This Morning as an adventure correspondent.
 He was also a guest host for VH1's Big Morning Buzz Show as well as a travel host for The CBS Buzz Tour.

 He has travelled to over 55 countries around the world.
 He is a co-founder of a website DreamJobbing.com.

 Boylan hosts and produces The College Tour, a TV series telling the story of colleges and universities around the world.